superblk/terve/README.md

 # Terve 👋

-Unified terraform and terragrunt version manager.
+Unified, minimal terraform and terragrunt version manager.

 WARNING: this is in _early_ development, so no releases yet. :sob:

+WARNING: terraform GPG signatures are not yet checked (only sha256 validation)

 ## Setup